 1. "Administrator" means the commissioner of insurance or the deputy appointed pursuant to section 502.601.

 2. An "affiliate" of, or a person "affiliated" with, a specified person, means a person who directly, or indirectly through one or more intermediaries, controls, is controlled by, or is under common control with, the person specified.

 3. "Agent" means any individual other than a broker-dealer who represents a broker-dealer or issuer in effecting or attempting to effect purchases or sales of securities.
-"Agent" does not include an individual who represents:
+"Agent" does not include an individual who represents an issuer in:

-(4) Effecting transactions with an existing employee, member, manager, partner, or director of the issuer if no commission or other remuneration is paid or given directly or indirectly for soliciting any person in this state.
+c.
+Effecting transactions with existing employees, partners or directors of the issuer if no commission or other remuneration is paid or given directly or indirectly for soliciting any person in this state.

-"Agent" also does not include any other individual who is not within the intent of this subsection whom the administrator by rule or order designates.
-A partner, member, manager, officer, or director of a broker-dealer or issuer, or a person occupying a similar status or performing similar functions, is an agent only if such person otherwise comes within this definition.
+"Agent" also does not include other individuals who are not within the intent of this subsection whom the administrator by rule or order designates.
+A partner, officer, or director of a broker-dealer or issuer, or a person occupying a similar status or performing similar functions, is an agent only if such person otherwise comes within this definition.

 4. "Agricultural cooperative association" means any one of the following:

 a.
 An association of persons organized pursuant to chapter 497 for purposes of conducting an agricultural or dairy business on a cooperative plan, as described in section 497.1.